 When you’ve got household bills to pay and plenty of other financial commitments to consider, boosting your pension pot may be the last thing on your mind.

-After all, it can be enough of a challenge to meet rising food and energy bills, let alone thinking about ways to save more for your future.
+After all, it can be enough of a challenge covering steep food bills and other living expenses, let alone thinking about ways to save more for your future.

-However, there are a few simple ways you may be able to make your pension work harder which don’t necessarily involve saving more, but which should hopefully ultimately increase your retirement income.
+However, there are a few simple ways you may be able to make your pension work harder this year which don’t necessarily involve saving more, but which should hopefully ultimately increase your retirement income.

 1. Check where your pension is invested

-If you’re contributing to a personal pension, it’s important to check that you’re comfortable with your investments.
-You also want to ensure that you have a balance of holdings in your pension portfolio, so that your returns aren’t relying on a particular stock market or investment.
-Ideally, you’ll include a range of investments in your pension including UK, global and emerging markets, and alternatives such as commodity and gold funds.
+If you’re contributing to a personal pension, it’s important to check that you’re happy with the investments your contributions are going into.
+You also want to ensure that you have a balance of holdings in your pension portfolio, so that you aren’t dependent solely on a particular stock market or asset class.
+Ideally, you’ll include a wide range of investments in your pension including UK, global and emerging market equities, bonds and cash, as well as alternative investments such as commodity and gold funds.
 Find out more about personal pensions in our articles What are the different types of pensions? and What is a SIPP?

 2. Check your charges

 Charges can build up over years and take a big chunk out of your pension pot, so it’s important to check that you’re not paying over the odds.
 This is particularly important if you’ve an older pension, or a workplace pension that you’re no longer paying into from years ago.
-You may find that you’re paying more than 1% in charges for an old pension, which may not sound a lot but will significantly reduce your retirement pot.
+You may find that you’re paying more than 1% in charges for an old pension, which may not sound a lot but will significantly eat into your retirement savings over time.

 There are plenty of pension providers these days which charge low fees of, for example, just 0.15% a year.
 If you’re paying more than 0.75% in charges for your pension this is generally considered expensive and you may want to move your pot to another provider.
 Some charge a flat fee, rather than a percentage fee, and which is best will depend on the size of your pension.
 Generally, a flat fee is best suited to larger pensions, as your fee will remain the same no matter how large your pension grows.
 Find out more in our article What pension charges am I paying?